KenKundert/nestedtext/doc/philosophy.rst

 The Zen of *NestedText*
 ***********************

-*NestedText* aspires to be a simple dumb vessel that holds peoples' structured data and does so in a way that allows people to easily interact with that data.
+*NestedText* aspires to be a simple dumb receptacle that holds peoples' structured data and does so in a way that allows people to easily interact with that data.

 The desire to be simple is an attempt to minimize the effort required to learn and use the language.
 Ideally, people can understand it by looking at a few